 We turned left at the chapel to walk only briefly on the busier road through the town of Estrada.

 Then shortly, we turned right onto the Travessa do Ferreiro.
-At the end of this street, you come to a T with the busy N13, with these two buildings, pictured below, on the other side.
+At the end of this street, you come to a T-intersection with the busy N13, with these two buildings, pictured below, on the other side.
 The Way is on a quaint dirt street between them, called the Rua da Carnalha.

 In only a few hundred meters, the dirt road comes to this nice pillar, below.

 This is where we turned onto the path and through the woods, with the sounds of a creek on your right.
 This is the Rio Neiva you are hearing.

 In about 0.6 kilometers, you come to this bridge to cross the river.
 In high waters, one has to take the alternative route!
 Just before the crossing is the Casa da Azenha Branca (+351 919 843 434), not pictured, where you can stay the night.

 There is a nice information board here, on the other side of the river at about 11.6 kilometers total.
 From here, the first steep climb up from the river begins.

 We turned right after the crossing to climb a significant hill on a nice wide dirt road.
 At the top of the hill, we turned right on the Rua 809 then almost an immediate left on the Rua 802, which is now rough and unimproved cobblestone.
 We left the woods for a more rural appearing countryside.

 Our day seventeen on the Camino Portugués was now definitely picking up in its character and in the feeling of adventure!
 I was loving this "simple" life, in this section!